grafana/tempo/docs/sources/tempo/setup/deployment.md

 # Plan your Tempo deployment

-Tempo can be deployed in one of three modes:
+Tempo can be deployed in _monolithic_ or _microservices_ modes.

-- monolithic
-- scalable monolithic
-- microservices

-Which mode is deployed is determined by the runtime configuration `target`, or by using the `-target` flag on the command line.
+The deployment mode is determined by the runtime configuration `target`, or by using the `-target` flag on the command line.
 The default target is `all`, which is the monolithic deployment mode.

 > **Note:** _Monolithic mode_ was previously called _single binary mode_.
 Similarly _scalable monolithic mode_ was previously called _scalable single binary mode_.
-While the documentation has been updated to reflect this change, some URL names and deployment tooling (e.g. Helm charts) do not yet reflect this change.
+While the documentation has been updated to reflect this change, some URL names and deployment tooling (for example, Helm charts) do not yet reflect this change.

-### Monolithic
+## Monolithic mode

 Monolithic mode deployment runs all top-level components in a single process, forming an instance of Tempo.
 The monolithic mode is the simplest